 The SimCity series was originally developed with this in mind.
 While the games share a lot of the same core gameplay elements, the range of facilities that could be built and the size of land at the player's disposal grew exponentially, peaking in VideoGame/SimCity 4, where utterly large regions containing significant numbers of connected cities could be created.
 Will Wright would later comment that the series has ended up being inaccessible to new players due to its sheer complexity, which led to the reformulated but simplified VideoGame/SimCity Societies.

-Pokémon Black and White scaled things back a bit as far as Platinum is concerned, but having the main villains actually catching and keeping either Reshiram or Zekrom (depending on your version) and fighting you with it AND practically taking over the Elite 4 is pretty huge.
+Pokémon Black and White scaled things back a bit as far as Platinum is concerned, but having the main villains actually catching and keeping either Reshiram or Zekrom (depending on your version) and fighting you with it and practically taking over the Elite Four is pretty huge.
 It also introduced some fairly adult themes.

 Not necessarily a "sequel", per se, but the continuation of the Spider-Man set of games: In Spider-Man: Web of Shadows, the final mission revolves around blowing up a single S.H.I.E.L.D.
-Helecarrier, an aircraft roughly the size of a small building, to take down Venom once and for all.
-In Spider-Man: Shattered Dimensions, the Carnage level has one Helecarrier pre-crashed as an integral part of the first fight with Carnage, and Ultimate Spidey has to outrun another crashing Helecarrier later in the stage.
+Helicarrier, an aircraft roughly the size of a small building, to take down Venom once and for all.
+In Spider-Man: Shattered Dimensions, the Carnage level has one Helicarrier pre-crashed as an integral part of the first fight with Carnage, and Ultimate Spidey has to outrun another crashing Helicarrier later in the stage.

 Dragon Age: Origins – Awakening has a smaller scope story-wise than the original game (the Wardens are mopping up the stragglers from the already-defeated hellish legions), but the Power Levels of everything are through the roof—regular bandits in Awakening have more HP than endgame Origins bosses.